René Favaloro: The Life and Death of the "Father" of Coronary Bypass Surgery

-The renowned doctor was born on this day in 1923 in La Plata, the capital of Argentina’s Buenos Aires province, and pursued a degree in medicine at La Plata University.
-After 12 years as a doctor in La Pampa, where he established the area’s first mobile blood bank, trained nurses, and built his own operating room, Favaloro relocated to the U.S. to specialize in thoracic surgery at the Cleveland Clinic.
+Favaloro, who was born on July 12, 1923, in La Plata, Argentina, first made a mark in his home country.
+After graduating from La Plata University with a medical degree in 1949, he spent the next 12 years changing healthcare for the better in the La Pampa province, where he established the area’s first mobile blood bank, trained nurses, and built his own operating room.
+Favaloro then relocated to the U.S. to specialize in thoracic surgery at the Cleveland Clinic.

 In 1967, Favaloro performed coronary bypass surgery on a 51-year-old woman whose right coronary artery was blocked, restricting blood flow to her heart.
 Coronary bypass surgery involves taking a healthy vein from elsewhere in the body (in this case, Favaloro borrowed from the patient’s leg, but you can also use a vein from the arm or chest), and using it to channel the blood from the artery to the heart, bypassing the blockage.
 According to the Mayo Clinic, it doesn’t cure whatever heart disease that caused the blocked artery, but it can relieve symptoms like chest pain and shortness of breath, and it gives patients time to make other lifestyle changes to further manage their disease.

-Favaloro wasn’t keen on being called the “father” of coronary bypass surgery, but his work brought the procedure to the forefront of the clinical field.
+Favaloro wasn’t keen on being called the “father” of coronary bypass surgery—"We is more important than I," he once said—but his work brought the procedure to the forefront of the clinical field.
 He moved back to Argentina in 1971 and launched the Favaloro Foundation to train surgeons and treat a variety of patients from diverse economic backgrounds.

 “As a surgeon, Dr. Favaloro will be remembered for his ingenuity and imagination,” his colleague Dr. Denton A. Cooley wrote in a tribute shortly after Favaloro’s death.
 “But as a man ... he will be remembered for his compassion and selflessness.”
-Today would have been his 96th birthday.